febeatriz/PacMan/README.md

 # PacMan
-Pac Man game with python
+Pac Man game 2D with python using pygame